RJW20/NEAT/README.md

 This function is called for every Player in the population during each generation.
 It should consist of a loop that consistently calls the look, think and move methods of the Player and terminates when the Player is deemed to have lost or is successful enough that you consider it to have beaten the game.
 At the end of the function, a fitness should be assigned to the Player before returning it.

 ### Fitness
-This value is used to rank how well the Players have performed, and in turn the likelihood a Player passing its genes into the next generation.
+This value is used to rank how well the Players have performed, and in turn the likelihood of a Player passing its genes into the next generation.
 A higher fitness value indicates a more successful Player than a lower value, and it should be ensured that this is always a positive value.
 In the simplest case, this could just be a Player's score.

 ### Configuring the Settings
+Some options have a default value indicated in the example `settings.py`, which can be left as None or completely removed and the default value for that setting will be used.
+If an entire dictionary has default values that you wish to use you may completely remove the dictionary.

 #### `player_args`
 The arguments needed to initiate an instance of the Player class.